Diploma Course

 This module helps students acquire a basic understanding of the three major world religions, their beliefs and practices, and how they relate to Christianity.
 Students will learn effective and practical evangelism approaches tailored to each major world religion, sharpening their ability to communicate the Christian message across diverse belief systems.

-The themes/topics to be covered are:
+Some of the themes/topics to be covered are:

 - Essentials of Islam